tia-lab/orso/README.md

 - Complex relationships may need manual implementation
 - Advanced SQL features may require raw queries
 - Foreign key values should be retrieved from database operations
+- Some advanced libSQL-specific features are only available with libSQL backend